cinout/ACME_BUY/README.md

 - detect whether image is loading, and if so, show loader (check .onCOmplete attribute, and write custom hook)
 - Every page is responsive
 - All reusable components are modularized, including icons, ....
+- Handle invalid values in URL in pagination

 ## User Roles, User Authentication, and Routes Protection